RobinSchmidt/RS-MET/Documentation/Tutorials/FractalPatternSynthesis.md

 ToDo:

--support `g` as alternative for `f` and `B` for drawing a line backwards (maybe also `b` for going backwards without drawing)
+- support `g` as alternative for `f` and `B` for drawing a line backwards (maybe also `b` for going backwards without drawing)
--support `+30` etc. to mean turn 30 degrees left, regardless what the global turn angle setting is
+- support `+30` etc. to mean turn 30 degrees left, regardless what the global turn angle setting is
--support `*` and `/` to mean multiply or divide step length by a factor (which is another global parameter)
+- support `*` and `/` to mean multiply or divide step length by a factor (which is another global parameter)
--support `*2`, `/2` etc to mean: multiply or divide step length by 2, regardless what the global multiplication factor is
+- support `*2`, `/2` etc to mean: multiply or divide step length by 2, regardless what the global multiplication factor is
--support `F2` to mean: draw two line segments forward
+- support `F2` to mean: draw two line segments forward
--until these are implemented, disallow these "reserved" characters
+- until these are implemented, disallow these "reserved" characters
+- Or: Maybe use `|` instead of `F` for forward steps and allow the used to use all letters for variables.
+Then maybe `:` could stand for: walk without drawing.
+But how would we implement this?
+Jumping to the next position in no time (i.e. within one sample or within the same/current sample?)

 ### Extensions to Lindenmayer Syntax